7 KPIs that really matter

 • Target: Rising & stable; volatility < 20% week-to-week.

-• Why: It demonstrates the quality of traffic, funnel, and nurture.
+• Why: Demonstrates the quality of traffic, funnel, and nurture.

 • Formula: CR L→O = SQO / Leads